-Most of us carry some form of debt, be it on a credit card, line of credit, or auto loan.
-And while a little bit of debt is always manageable, you may find yourself in a situation where keeping up with payments becomes challenging and frustrating.
+Most of us carry some form of debt, be it on a credit card or a personal loan.
+While some can manage it, you may find yourself unable to keep up with your payments.
 Sometimes you may have no choice but to default.
-In this scenario, your creditor may choose to sell your debt to a collection agency, as they’ve decided chasing payment is no longer feasible.
+In this scenario, your creditor may choose to sell your debt to a collection agency.

 Collection agencies have been known to be intense, persistent, and, at times, downright abusive.
-Therefore, it’s crucial to be aware of what they legally can and can’t do when they pursue you to pay back your outstanding debt.
-Collection fees are a prominent concern – can a collection agency charge you additional fees on top of the debt you owe?
+Therefore, it’s crucial to be aware of what they legally can and can’t do when collecting debts.
+Collection agency fees, in particular, are a prominent concern.
+Can a collection agency charge you additional fees on top of the debt you owe?

 A collection agency that has purchased the debt from your creditor can take you to court.
 If the agency wins the judgement against you, they can garnish your wages or take money directly from your bank account.
 They can also place liens against your assets, such as your home.
 If you fail to pay the outstanding debt, they can legally take possession of your home and sell it, using the cash proceeds to settle the debt.